CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### ogrekin Camp

 Wyrm Tor is a sizable hill with rugged terrain across its slopes and flanks.
 Locating the hidden ogrekin camp takes time.
-The party can attempt one CL 3 Perception Skill Check or DC 10 Wisdom (Survival) check per hour to find the camp, led by the character taking the lead.
+The party can attempt one CL 3 Perception Skill Check or CL 2 Survival Skill check per hour to find the camp, led by the character taking the lead.

 Once the characters find the camp, describe the following: